rohanbuddy7/firechat/README.md

 <h1> Firechat :green_apple:</h1>
-Firechat is fast and easy to integrate messsaging android SDK which lets you chat with a user with easy to use interface
+Firechat is fast and easy to integrate messsaging android SDK which lets you chat with a user with easy to use interface using firebase

 <h2>Prerequisite </h2>